spences10/scottspence.com/posts/caching-with-fathom-redis-and-sveltekit.md

 pnpm i -D ioredis
 ```

-So, the path for Fathom Analytics API response for the visitors isn't
+The path for the Fathom Analytics API response for visitors isn't
 going to change so for the key value pair on the visitors data I'll
 add a `VISITORS_KEY` environment variable.